 Once a strategy has been implemented, its efficacy and impact on the targeted objectives must be evaluated and monitored.
 A manager must be aware of employee satisfaction and turnover.
 If specific conditions exist, a manager can find them during monitoring.

-- Top 10 Clothing and Fashion Brands in Bangladesh
+- Top 10 Universities in the UK

 How to Take Decision after Planning?

 The steps involved in the decision making process are as follows:

 Making planning is supported by decision-making.
 Some methods were also required for decision-making.
 Let’s understand them.

 The first step in the decision-making process is to examine any scenario, establish a problem, collect relevant information, and identify the objectives.
 This step entails gathering data and information in order to identify a potential or current problem.
 To facilitate decision-making, the problem must be identified.
 Once the problem has been identified, an effective sanction must be devised.
 First, issues are addressed.
 Once the solution has been developed, an action plan is created to accomplish the solution.

 Once the information has been gathered, the following stage is to create multiple action plans or an appropriate action plan.
 It takes a decision maker’s ingenuity.
 Additional information is sometimes required to establish superior options.

 This part of the decision-making process comprises not only an analysis of the various alternatives or solutions available, but also a tests of each of them in terms of the results that they will create.
 Because these solutions are dependent on future performance, the actual outcomes are unclear.
 As a result, there is some uncertainty.
 It also entails selecting the best solution to accomplish the objectives.
 Different options or solutions are evaluated based on many factors, such as risk implication, least effort, least time depending on the urgency of the situation, limited resources, and so on.